TruFoox/HoneyWasp/README.md

 # About The Project

 This is a simple, lightweight, yet powerful bot for Instagram, Youtube, and more!
-You can automatically post media of your choice, or you can have the bot rip a post off reddit using D3vd's [Meme API](https://github.com/D3vd/Meme_Api)!
+You can automatically post media of your choice, or you can have the bot take an image off reddit using D3vd's [Meme API](https://github.com/D3vd/Meme_Api)!

 A few of our currently available features:
 * Manual or Automatic media selection